Redocram/Test-Driven-Development-by-Example/README.md

   * Fake it: return a constant and gradually replace constants with variables until you have the real code
   * Obvious Implementation: type in the real implementation
+  * Triangulation: generalyze the code only if you have more examples
 * Refactor - eliminate all the duplication created in just getting the test to work

 ## Notes